296th Infantry Regiment: History

-Between the 18 and the 25 of August 1940, the regiment received its 3rd Battalion (3-296).
+On June 1, 1936, another set of organizational changes in the 295th and 296th Infantry Regiments took place.
+The 1st and 2nd Battalions, 295th Infantry, were redesignated as the 1st and 2nd Battalions, 296th Infantry.
+The existing 1st Battalion, 296th Infantry (the only unit of the regiment active at that time), was redesignated the 1st Battalion, 295th Infantry.
+The 296th Infantry subsequently organized its 3rd Battalion from 18-25 August 1940, with the headquarters federally recognized at Ponce.

 After such establishment, on August 25, 1940, the 296th, together with the 295th, formed the new 92nd Infantry Brigade.
-A few years later, the Puerto Rico Voluntary Infantry —now called the 65th Infantry Regiment— was deployed to Europe in World War II.
-The 296th eployed to the Panama Canal on 12 January 1944, then returned to Puerto Rico in April 1945, then soon deployed to Hawaii, arriving on 25 June 1945.
+The 296th deployed to the Panama Canal on 12 January 1944, then returned to Puerto Rico in April 1945, then soon deployed to Hawaii, arriving on 25 June 1945.

 After WWII, the 296th simply served as the sister National Guard regiment of the 65th Infantry Regiment.
 With the outbreak of the Korean War in June 1950, the 65th Infantry Regiment was ordered to Korea.
 While the 65th Infantry Regiment was on its way, the 296th was mobilized on September 14, 1952, so that it could provide replacements to its sister company deployed in Korea, like many other National Guards did.

 The regiment then suffered a series of mobilizations, inactivations, and reorganizations that ultimately dissolved it as a regiment on May 1, 1964.
 The regiment was simply reorganized as two battalions of the 92nd Infantry Brigade on that date although they maintained their names without an administrative hierarchy as a regiment.
 Finally, on December 31, 1967, the battalions were reorganized as a single battalion of the 92nd Infantry Brigade.
 This brigade, in turn, was eventually reorganized as the 92nd Maneuver Enhancement Brigade (92nd MEB) of which the 1st Battalion, 296th Infantry Regiment (1-296) is still part of.
 The battalion, however, has been allocated at times to the 101st Troop Command when it is needed as a battalion somewhere else without the MEB being deployed with it.

 Most recently, the 1st Battalion, 296th Infantry Regiment was deployed in 2002 in support of Operation Enduring Freedom as part of the Global War on Terrorism.
 It also deployed to the Iraq War while attached to the 3rd Armored Cavalry Regiment.